tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ```

 ## Prometheus
+[Prometheus](https://prometheus.io/) is a monitoring system and time series database.

-**NOTE** Prometheus Server does not support i386 installation because there is no known binary for it.
+**Note:** Prometheus Server does not support i386 installation because there is no known binary for it.

-To make prometheus dynamically change the nodes it will monitor during runtim, you can tell it to read from a file and update it's targets every time the file is changed.
-Make the following change in `/opt/prometheus/prometheus.yml`
+To make Prometheus dynamically change the nodes it will monitor during runtime, you can tell it to read from a file and update its targets every time the file is changed.
+Make the following change in `/opt/prometheus/prometheus.yml`.

-Change
+Change this:
 ```
     static_configs:
     - targets: ['[fc0e:741f:1953:b0be:8958:2265:14cf:1e94]:9100']
 ```
-to
+to this:

 ```
     file_sd_configs: